 These are also found under the skin.

 Some animals have a thick layer of fat under the skin called blubber.
-Such creatures are found in very cold regions and this layer serves to preserve the body temperature of these creatures.
-Due to this, these creatures survive even in such low temperatures.
+SuThesereatures are found in icy regions, and this layer preserves their body temperatures to survive evetheyemperatures.

 2- What is dense connective tissue?

-Such tissues in which the filaments and fibroblast cells are firmly attached to each other, then such tissues are called dense connective tissue.
-These are of two types.
+Dense connective tissue is tissue in which the filaments and fibroblast cells are firmly attached.
+There are two types.

-Dense regular connective tissue – In this tissue, the fibers are arranged in a regular arrangement, and are parallel to each other, hence they are called dense regular connective tissue.
+Dense regular connective tissue—In this tissue, the fibres are arranged in a regular arrangement and parallel to each other; hence, they are called dense regular connective tissue.

 Example – Tendon, ligament, etc. The function of tendons is to connect muscle to bone, and the function of ligaments is to connect bone to bone.

-Dense irregular connective tissue – The fibers in this tissue are arranged in an irregular arrangement, hence they are called dense irregular connective tissue.
+Dense irregular connective tissue—The fibers in this tissue are arranged irregularly, tissue.

-Example – They are found under the skin, and in the eyes, there is a sclera layer under the retina.
+Example: They are found under the skin, and in the eyes, a sclera layer is under the retina.

 3- What is Specialized connective tissue?